Fill out our interest survey to provide your input in shaping the community’s programs and services.

 Recovery Scholar Program

-We have funding available for the Fall 23 semester for students in or seeking recovery from substance use or addiction, who participate in CRP as advocates for recovery & wellness on campus.
-Successful applicants will receive $300 at the end of the semester upon completion of program requirements.
+We have funding available for the Spring 2024 semester for students in or seeking recovery from substance use or addiction, who participate in CRP as advocates for recovery & wellness on campus.
+Successful applicants will receive $300-400 at the end of the semester upon completion of program requirements.

 The purpose of the Recovery Scholar fund is to provide financial support via a modest stipend to students who are active recovery advocates on campus.

 Not all applicants will necessarily receive awards.
 This is a pilot program.
 To apply, first review eligibility requirements and then fill out an application.
-The fall 2023 application deadline is Friday August 25, 2023.
+The Spring 2024 application deadline is Tuesday January 23, 2024.

 Meet Our Team